Early Years Curriculum

 Observation and assessment

-On entry to Nursery or Reception, information is collected from parents to help establish where the child is in relation to the development matters age-related bands.
+On entry to Nursery or Reception, information is collected from parents to help understand their needs, and to plan activities and support.
 This information is used as a guide to providing a ‘best fit’ baseline.
+In Reception the children undertake the Reception Baseline Assessment which is a short assessment, taken in the first six weeks of starting Reception.
 There are ongoing formative and summative assessments to ensure that practitioners have a clear understanding of a child’s progress across all areas of learning and development.
 Concerns about individual children’s progress are identified and addressed.
 Observations and assessments are kept in an individual child’s learning journey, which is available for parents to read and to contribute.
 In the final term of the year in which the child reaches age five, the EYFS Profile is completed.

 Self-help and independence